-Thanks for joining me!
+Thanks for joining the GRRMspreader!
 I accept all members of the rapscallion varieties, including cripples, bastards, moonsingers, breastplate stretchers, and broken things.
 Of course, those high falutin’ types are also welcome, but better hang on.

 Current Posts Main Page.
-For current topic pages, please use the menu at top.
+For other book analysis pages, please use the menu at top.

 - Update 9/27/18- read post regarding the Fire & Blood excerpt focusing on Alysanne in the north.